 Peter, the oldest son of Ernst Johann and Benigna Gottlieb, became Duke of Courland in 1769.
 In his marriage with Princess Caroline Luise they had one stillborn son.
 No children were born in Peter’s marriage with Princess Yevdokia Yusupova, whereas his marriage with Anna Charlotte Dorothea von Medem resulted in the birth of five daughters and one son.
 After incorporation of the Duchy of Courland into Russia in 1795, the Birons moved to Silesia.
 Peter died on January 13, 1800 and was buried in Sagan (now Zagan in Poland).
 His wife Dorothea, their two daughters and nephew were buried in the same place.
 The burial was completely destroyed after World War II.

 Prince (stillborn on November 9, 1766), son of Duke Peter and Caroline Luise, was buried in a wooden coffin, which was later put into a copper sarcophagus.

 Prince Peter (February 23, 1787 – March 25, 1790) was the son of Duke Peter and Anna Charlotte Dorothea, born von Medem.
 He was buried in the vault on March 29, 1790 in a wooden coffin.

 Princess Charlotte Friederike (January 26, 1789 – March 10, 1791), daughter of Duke Peter and Duchess Anna Charlotte Dorothea, was buried in the vault on March 14, 1791.

-Until now (spring 2017) the restorers of the Museum have renovated ten sarcophagi, two other sarcophagi are partly restored and work is going on to restore the rest of them.
+Until now (summer 2018) the restorers of the Museum have renovated 13 sarcophagi, two other sarcophagi are partly restored and work is going on to restore the rest of them.

 In the room next the vault an exhibition of the history of the vault is arranged, where the restored burial gowns, fragments of textiles and other ancient objects are exhibited.